bolnel/nelsite1/content/articles/notion-certified-exam-preparation.md

 +++
-title = "Become a Notion Certified Consultant: a Practical Guide" description = "Do you consider becoming Notion Certified Partner or just confirm your proficiency with Notion?
+title = "Become a Notion Certified Consultant: a Practical Guide" description = "Do you consider becoming a Notion Certified Partner or just confirming your proficiency with Notion?
 Here are a few tips that could be helpful." date = "2024-02-03" lastmod = "2024-02-03" slug = "notion-certified-exam-preparation"